 - assuming Fannie Mae sells 1000 units of RMBS to investors worth $1mn each

 - After incorporating the fees of 2% charged by Fannie Mae for taking the credit risk, the yield for investors would be 8%.

 The risk associated with RMBS comes into play when the borrowers start defaulting on their mortgages.
-A small number of defaults, say 10 out of 1000 will not make much of a difference from the investor’s point of view, but when large number of borrowers default at the same time it becomes an issue for investors as the yield generated gets significantly impacted.
+A small number of defaults, say 10 out of 1000, will not make much of a difference from the investor’s point of view, but when a large number of borrowers default at the same time, it becomes an issue for investors as the yield generated gets significantly impacted.

-- Commercial Mortgage Backed Securities are a type of mortgage-backed security which are backed by commercial real estate loans rather than residential real estate.
+- Commercial Mortgage-Backed Securities are a type of mortgage-backed security that is backed by commercial real estate loans rather than residential real estate.

-- These commercial real estate loans are given for income generating real estate, which could be loans for properties such as apartment complexes, factories, hotels, warehouses, office buildings and shopping malls.
+- These commercial real estate loans are given for income-generating real estate, which could be loaned for properties such as apartment complexes, factories, hotels, warehouses, office buildings, and shopping malls.

-- Similar to RMBS, CMBS are created when a lender takes a group of loans outstanding on its books, bundles them together, and then sells them in securitized form as a mortgage backed security similar to bonds in terms of its cashflows.
+- Similar to RMBS, CMBS are created when a lender takes a group of loans outstanding on its books, bundles them together, and then sells them in securitized form as mortgage-backed security similar to bonds in terms of its cash flows.

 - CMBS issues are usually structured into multiple tranches based on the riskiness of the cashflows.